guilhemmarchand/trackme/docs/userguide.rst

 When the end of maintenance time window is reached, its state will be automatically disabled and alerts will be able to trigger again.

-A maintenance time window can start immediately, or be automatically automatically scheduled according to your selection.
+A maintenance time window can start immediately, or be can be scheduled according to your selection.

 Enabling or extending the maintenance mode
 ------------------------------------------